top of page

 strategic plan

-The Chicago Center builds on our strong foundation as a provider of place-based, experiential learning in Chicago and positions us for mission-aligned growth in the near term with this bold new plan.
+The Chicago Center builds on our strong foundation as a provider of place-based, experiential learning in Chicago and this plan positions us for mission-aligned growth in the near term.

 Image by Jeff Brown